52 Ways to Show I Love You: Create the Right Rituals

-I credit some of the rituals that David and I created while carrying on our two-year transatlantic courtship with helping us make it to the next level in our relationship.
+I credit some of the rituals that we created while carrying on our two-year transatlantic courtship with helping us make it to the next level in our relationship.
 Once our romance was launched, we used the fax machine to send “good morning” and “goodnight” messages across the Atlantic over the next two years.
-(We were not using email in 1996.)
-Because of the six-hour time difference, we each woke up with a greeting from the other, mine to him in Paris sent before I went to sleep, and his written the next morning before his lunch break while I was still asleep in Connecticut.
-Our tacit agreement to honor this meaningful exchange laid the groundwork for the 21 years of trust, many surprises, and much pleasure that were to follow.
+(This was 1996.)
+Because of the six-hour time difference, we each woke up with a greeting from the other, mine to him in Paris, sent before I went to sleep, and his written the next morning, before his lunch break while I was still asleep in Connecticut.
+Our tacit agreement to honor this meaningful exchange laid the groundwork for the 21 years of trust, surprises, and pleasure that were to follow.

 The key to a ritual expressing and expanding love lies in the ability to continue to infuse it with meaning.
-Empty rituals are empty.
-They can waste a person's time and become annoying.
-Rituals require periodic examination and re-evaluation to retain their utility.
+Empty rituals are empty; they waste a person's time and become annoying.
+And rituals require periodic examination and re-evaluation to retain their utility.

 What makes a meaningful ritual?

 - Trust that it will repeat with expected regularity.
 The details may vary, but the expectation is that the event will be marked by a ritual must be honored.
 Regarding an episodic anniversary, such as of a marriage or a death, one needs to rely on the fact that the event will be marked, even though the how can take a range of forms.

 - The ritual has a purpose.
 The purpose can be as simple as bonding between close friends — think trick-or-treating on Halloween together (and later shepherding small children or holding a party when they enter adolescence) — or as complex as coming up with a reliable way to announce a change in a family boundary when a new member is added or an old one lost.
 The ritual can be simple or elaborate, formal or casual, a replication of past rituals, or an original activity, but it is meant to honor a change in status within the tribe for those who belong to it and sometimes for others who do not.